kubevirt/kubevirt-tutorial/labs/lab3/lab3.md

   * The operators enabled us to create instances of KubeVirt and CDI as Custom Resources (CRs).
   * By creating CRs for both KubeVirt and CDI, the operators deployed the necessary KubeVirt and CDI components.
 * We verified that KubeVirt's API is available using *virtctl*, the CLI tool to manage KubeVirt VMs.
-* Finally, we've deployed a *ServiceMonitor* object to ask Prometheus to scrap the KubeVirt components, including the VMs we'll be running in subsequent labs.
+* Finally, we've deployed a *ServiceMonitor* object to ask Prometheus to scrape the KubeVirt components, including the VMs we'll be running in subsequent labs.

 This concludes this section, take your time to review what's been deployed, all the resources, etc and then head off to the next lab!